Remember Jewish Krasnystaw

 In 1394, Krasnystaw was granted the status of town, gaining economic advantages, including the right to set up a weekly market and three fairs a year.
 Rapid growth was due mainly to trade connections with Danzig (Gdansk), which took place over the Wieprz River, which spills into the Wisla River.
 Through the river, the town became a station for barges loaded with grain, wood, and commercial goods.
 In 1569 there were 339 wood houses.

 From the beginning, the Krasnystaw Jewish community was struck with antisemitism in town.
 From 1554 to 1862 there was a ban on Jewish settlement there.
 It wasn't until 1862 that bans on Jewish residency were removed from the town.
 Still, some Jews managed to reside there.
 In 1827, 11 Jews are recorded as living in the town.
 By 1857, the number grew to 151 Jews out of around 3,500 total residents (or four percent).
 Out of 4,750 residents in 1897, 25 percent -- or 1,176 -- were Jewish.
-Eighty percent of the local trade was produced by the Jewish community.
-By 1921, the community had around 8,500 residents, including 1,754 Jews.
-In 1917,

-of 24 councilors on the Krasnystaw town council, 3 Jews were among them: Chaim Bergerman, Icek Hochman and Judka Rozenblat.
 There was an active Zionist movement in town, and many Jews in town supported the Agudat Israel organization, led by Abram Szok.
 The Agudath Israel board included: Chaim Apozdawer, Abram Baum, Bencjan Halpern, Lipa Rajchman, Hersz Sztamer, Jakub Tregier, Abus Warman, Mendel Warszmiler.
 Lipa Rajchman was also on the town council at various points.
 The Josef Trumpeldor Association of Jewish Scouts had 54 members.
-The Labor Bund in town was run by Abram Zygielbaum.
-The Communist Party of Poland, managed by Ruchla Frydman, a dressmaker, also had a branch in Krasnystaw.
-In town, a Merchant Loan Bank was operated by Szmul Perelmuter.
-A Mercantile Credit Bank led by Icek Zygelszyper was opened in 1926.
-The Bruder Hilf Charity Association, which provided financial support in the form of interest-free and short-term loans, had 25 members.
-Toward the end of 1917, the Association of Jewish Tailors and Shoemakers, which had 40 craftsmen, was formed in Krasnystaw.

-A bookstore, situated at Cerkiewny Square and owned by Chil Szolson, operated in Krasnystaw from 1906.
-There were two typographic houses in the town; one was owned by Szolson and the other by Rafal Kasner.
-The I. L. Perec library, which gathered about 500 Jewish and Hebrew books, operated in Krasnystaw.
-Its founders were Mendel Rajchman and Mosze Prechter.
-Hadasa Fajersztajn, who also helped with Zionist activity among Jewish girls, ran the library.
 In 1913, five cheders, attended by 98 students, operated in the town.
 The first cheder, created in 1889, was managed by L. Guterman and had 23 students.
 Other cheders were operated by U. Goldman, who provided education to 22 boys; and P. B. Turobiner, who had 18 pupils.
 In 1892, F. Ajnwojnier formed another, fourth, cheder with 23 students.
 The fifth cheder was established in the year 1904; its owner was M. Berger and it had 23 students.
 In 1932, there were six cheders in Krasnystaw attended by 73 Jewish boys.
 Other Jewish children attended a state public school.
 From 1921 to 1930, 319 students, including 79 children of Jewish origin (24.76% of all students), attended Primary School No. 1 in Krasnystaw.
 Between the years 1930-1939, the school had 326 students (67 -- 18.51% of Jewish descent).
-There were approximately 2,200 Jews living in Krasnystaw when the war broke out, which represented 20% of the town's total population.

 Some of the town residents are noted for their occupations: Feldman had a board yard; Cung -- bottling plants; Kozak -- a mill; Stucajger -- a shop with leather and tailor's products, Karp -- a fishing tackle shop; Rajchman -- a shoe shop for the elites; Pinker and Goldstein -- bakeries.
 Lewkowicz owned a tailor's shop; Zontag -- a photographer's workshop; Zunger sold sweets and drinks; Merenstein opened a grocery shop with alcohol; Fleszer traded in knick-knacks; Halpern had a textile shop; Mandeltort had a photographer's workshop.
 The wealthiest residents were those who ran mills.
 Szymon Lejba owned a steam mill where he employed 11 workers.
 Milcia Cypkiewicz opened a fashion school in 1913, and Bencion Kepfisz opened a wicker workshop.

-Villages near Krasnystaw also had a Jewish population in 1939: Borowica (10 Jews), Gorzkow (800 Jews), Krasniczyn (500 Jews), Lopiennik Gorny (unknown number of Jews), Nielisz (20 Jews), Siennica Rozana (150 Jews), Stara Wies (unknown number of Jews), Tarnogora (200 Jews), Tarzymiechy (unknown number of Jews), and Zakrecie (unknown number of Jews).
+Villages near Krasnystaw also had a Jewish population in 1939: Borowica (10 Jews), Krasniczyn (500 Jews), Lopiennik Gorny (unknown number of Jews), Nielisz (20 Jews), Stara Wies (10 Jewish families), Tarzymiechy (unknown number of Jews), and Zakrecie (unknown number of Jews).
 The Krasnystaw Jewish population in 1939 was 2,200.
+Additional information is available about several nearby rural Jewish communities, as follows:

 KRASNYSTAW DURING THE HOLOCAUST

 The Nazis captured Krasnystaw on September 14, 1939.
 A ghetto was established and the 1,690 Jews living in Krasnystaw as well as some Jews from Germany and Czechoslovakia, were forced into the ghetto in August 1940.
 The ghetto had 2,000 prisoners in 1942, including Jews from Grodziec, Rzgow, and Skulsk that had been sent there on March 9, 1941.
 The Krasnystaw Judenrat was established at the beginning of 1940.
-Judenrat members consisted of: Lipe Bloch, Issachar Rozenbojm, Alter Katz, David Zylbercan, and Avigdor Feldman.
+Judenrat members consisted of: Lipe Bloch, Issachar Rozenbojm, Alter Katz, David Zylbercan, Lipa Reichman, and Avigdor Feldman.
 Michael Szolson, a prominent leader of the Krasnystaw community who also was on the Judenrat, was among the first Jews deported and murdered at Sobibor after Judenrat chairman Lipe Bloch and him got into a dispute.
 His date of death is May 15, 1942.
 Most members of the Jewish police were friends or relatives of Judenrat members.
 The Jewish police included Bencion Rosenblatt, Moshe Szmaragd, Josef Zylbercan, and Zanwel Mittelman.

 Near the Borek Forest, the Nazis operated a labor camp which housed Jews deported from Czechoslovakia to Krasnystaw.
 Almost all of them were executed there.
 In May of 1942, almost 3,000 residents of Turobin, Poland were relocated to Krasnystaw and subsequently taken to the Sobibor Death Camp.